tgueneysu/starter-hugo-academic/content/authors/tim/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Security Engineering
+role: Professor for Security Engineering

 # Organizations/Affiliations to show in About widget
 organizations: